Mosquitto: Example: Connecting to MQTT using WebSockets

 👋 Welcome to the Stackhero documentation!

-- Customizable domain name secured with HTTPS (for example, https://mqtt.your-company.com).
+- A custom domain name with built-in HTTPS for secure, branded endpoints (for example: https://mqtt.your-company.com).

 You can find a practical demonstration of how to connect a web application to an MQTT server using WebSockets in this example repository: https://github.com/stackhero-io/mqttWebSocketGettingStarted.